Enryah/muse-scores/README.md

-# LetItGo
+# muse-scores
-Musescore repo for PTX - Let it go
+Musescore repo for all relevant scores